Battle of Gibraltar: The feud between Britain and Spain explained, and what it has to do with Brexit

 What Gibraltar wants

-While Gibraltar’s opposition to Brexit was clear, the majority of the island’s mostly British residents support remaining British.
+While Gibraltar’s opposition to Brexit was clear, the majority of the mostly British residents support remaining British.
 In Gibraltar, which has a clear frontier with Spain, residents fear that once Britain is outside the EU, which guarantees free movement of people, Spain could demand concessions or make the border with Gibraltar harder to cross, effectively isolating the territory.

 Gibraltar’s chief minister, Fabian Picardo, made his anger at the EU draft position clear on Monday, saying the outpost would not be a pawn between the European powers: